sympy/sympy/doc/src/modules/physics/mechanics/kane.rst

  :math:`x = \ddot{q}`

-For a constrained system with "n" generalized speeds and "m" constraints, we will get n - m equations.
+For a constrained system with $n$ generalized speeds and $m$ constraints, we will get n - m equations.
 The mass-matrix/forcing equations are then augmented in the following fashion: